equinor/appsec/docs/guidelines/git-signed-commits.md

 ```

 These lines will tell git to use SSH for signing commit, tell git where to find the key that should be used and then tell git to always sign commits.
 If you do not add this last line you will specifically have to add the `-S` parameter for each commit you can to sign.

+More information on this step can be found in the [GitHub documentation](https://docs.github.com/en/authentication/managing-commit-signature-verification/telling-git-about-your-signing-key#telling-git-about-your-ssh-key)

 ### Examining the git log